-The tables on the pages which follow will help you set the jumpers for CPU speed, wake-on events, and external connector pin assignments, among others.
+The tables on the following pages will help you set the jumpers for CPU speed, wake on events, and external connector pin assignments, among others.
 The miniature motherboard maps will help you locate the jumpers on your board.
 A full-page map of the motherboard can be found on the facing page.